-4. FTP-2 reshuffles reply codes somewhat.
-The reply codes in the original FTP-2 document, RFC 542, don't address what I see as the real reply code problems.
-The increased specificity of reply codes doesn't seem to be much of a virtue; if, say, a rename operation fails, it is the human user, not the FTP user program, who needs to know that it was because of a name conflict rather than some other file system error.
+code 456 for a rename which fails because a file of the same (new) name already exists.
+This increased specificity of reply codes doesn't seem to be much of a virtue; if a rename operation fails, it is the human user, not the FTP user program, who needs to know that it was because of a name conflict rather than some other file system error.
 I am all for putting such information in the text part of FTP replies.
 Some real problems are actually addressed in the reply code revision of RFC 640, in which the basic scheme for assigning reply code numbers is more rational than either the FTP-1 scheme or the original FTP-2 scheme.
 However, I think that most of the benefits of RFC 640 can be obtained in a way which does not require cataclysmic reprogramming.
 More on this below.

-5. FTP-2 was established by a duly constituted ARPAnet committee and we are duty-bound to implement it.
+4. FTP-2 was established by a duly constituted ARPAnet committee and we are duty-bound to implement it.
 I don't suppose anyone would actually put it that baldly, but I've heard things which amounted to that.
 It's silly.

-6. FTP-2 specifies default sockets for the data connection.
+5. FTP-2 specifies default sockets for the data connection.
 Most places use the default sockets already anyway, and it is easy enough to ignore the 255 message if you want to.
 This is a security issue, of course, and I'm afraid that I can't work up much excitement about helping the CIA keep track of what anti-war demonstrations I attended in 1968 and which Vietnamese hamlets to bomb for the greatest strategic effect even if they do pay my salary indirectly.
 I could rave about this subject for pages, and probably will if I ever get around to writing an argument against MAIL-2, but for now let me just get one anecdote off my chest: I have access to an account at an ARPAnet host because I am responsible at my own site for local maintenance of a program which was written by, and is maintained by, someone at the other site.
 However, the other site doesn't really trust us outsiders (the account is shared by people in my position at several other hosts) to protect their vital system security, so every week they run a computer program to generate a new random password for the account (last week's was HRHPUK) and notify us all by network mail.
 Well, on my system and at least one of the others, that mail isn't read protected.
 I delete my mail when I read it, but since it is hard enough remembering HRHPUK without them changing it every week, I naturally write it in a file on our system.
 That file could in principle be read protected but it isn't, since sometimes I'm in someone else's office when I want to use it, and the other passwords in it are for open guest accounts which are widely known.
-Moral #1: Security freaks are pretty wierd.
+Moral #1: Security freaks are pretty weird.
 Moral #2: If you have a secret don't keep it on the ARPAnet.
-(In the past week I have heard about two newly discovered holes in Tenex security.)
+(In the past week I have heard about two newly discovered holes in TENEX security.)

-7. FTP-2 is available online and FTP-1 isn't, so new hosts can't find out how to do it.
+6. FTP-2 is available online and FTP-1 isn't, so new hosts can't find out how to do it.
 Aargh!!!
 What a reason for doing anything!
 Surely it would be less costly for someone to type it in again than for everyone to reprogram.
 Meanwhile these new hosts can ask Jon or Geoff or Bobby or even me for help in getting FTP up.